1793 Philadelphia yellow fever epidemic: Beginnings

-Back in the spring of 1793, French colonial refugees, some with slaves, arrived from Cap Français, Saint-Domingue (now Haiti).
+Back in the spring of 1793, French colonial refugees, some with slaves, arrived from Cap Français, Saint-Domingue in present-day Haiti.
 The 2,000 immigrants fled the slave revolution in the island's north.
 They crowded the port of Philadelphia, where the first yellow fever epidemic in the city in 30 years began.
 It is likely that the refugees and ships carried the yellow fever virus and mosquitoes.
 Mosquito bites transmit the virus.
 Mosquitoes easily breed in small amounts of standing water.
 The medical community and others in 1793 did not understand the role of mosquitoes in the transmission of yellow fever, malaria, and other diseases.

 In the ports and coastal areas of the United States, even in the northeast, the months of August and September were considered the "sickly season," when fevers were prevalent.
 In the South, planters and other wealthy people usually left the Low Country during this season.
-Natives thought that newcomers especially had to undergo a "seasoning" and were more likely to die of what were thought to be seasonal fevers in their early years in the region.
-In 1793 Philadelphia was the temporary capital of the United States, and the government was due to return in the fall.
+Natives thought that newcomers, especially, had to undergo a "seasoning" and were more likely to die of what were thought to be seasonal fevers in their early years in the region.
+In 1793, Philadelphia was the temporary capital of the United States, and the government was due to return in the fall.
 President George Washington left the city for his Mount Vernon estate.

 The first two people to die of yellow fever in early August in Philadelphia were both recent immigrants, one from Ireland and the other from Saint-Domingue.
-Letters describing their cases were published in a pamphlet about a month after they died.
+Letters describing their cases were published in a pamphlet approximately a month after they died.
 The young doctor sent by the Overseers of the Poor to treat the Irish woman was perplexed, and his treatment did not save her.

 A 2013 book by Billy G. Smith, professor of history at Montana State University, makes a case that the principal vector of the 1793 plague in Philadelphia (and other Atlantic ports) was the British merchant ship Hankey, which had fled the West African colony of Bolama (an island off West Africa, present-day Guinea-Bissau) the previous November.
 It trailed yellow fever at every port of call in the Caribbean and eastern Atlantic seaboard.